infomiho/typescript-starter/README.md

 Use this starter to create a new Typescript project.

 It uses:

 - Typescript 5
-- SWC for compiling
-- `ts-node` for running
-- `nodemon` for watching and restarting
+- `tsx` for watching and compiling

 Run the following commands to get started: